 Transferring data introduces security risk.
 Employees must:

-● Ensure that the recipients of the data are properly authorised people or organisations and have
+● Ensure that the recipients of the data are properly authorized people or organizations and have adequate security policies.

 4. Scams and Breaches.

 All employees need to know about scams, breaches and malware so they can better protect our infrastructure.
 For this reason, we advise our employees to report perceived attacks, suspicious emails or phishing attempts as soon as possible to the Head of Engineering or the CEO.
 All incidents reported must be investigated promptly with appropriate action taken.

 5. Internet Usage and Social Media